3.67 from 3 votes

 2 step by step photos, the first with roasted potatoes in the airfryer tray and the second with the potatoes in a bowl.

-Here are some delicious main dishes to serve with these roasties ; Perfect Pan Fried Cod Recipe, Salmon Tray bake with Asparagus (in 30 minutes) and Frozen Chicken Thighs in Air Fryer
+Here are some delicious main dishes to serve with these roasties: Perfect Pan Fried Cod Recipe, Salmon Tray bake with Asparagus (in 30 minutes) and Frozen Chicken Thighs in Air Fryer.

-Tips and tricks for the best results
+Tips for the Best Result

 Golden browned roast potatoes in a patterned white and bowl with a small bowl of salt behind on a blue cloth.

-Leftover and Storage Instructions
+Leftover Storage and Reheat Instructions

-To store leftover roasties, place them in an airtight container in the refrigerator for up to 5 days.
-It is not recommended to refreeze any food that has already been frozen.
+Refrigerator: To store leftover roasties, place them in an airtight container in the refrigerator for up to 5 days.

 FAQs

-Frozen Roast Potatoes in Airfryer
+Crispy Frozen Roast Potatoes in Air Fryer

 Print

-5 from 2 votes
+3.67 from 3 votes

 Cook Time: 20 minutes